• Skip to primary navigation

 Tag @gittas_kitchen on Instagram and hashtag it #gittas_kitchen

-There are links to Amazon for equipment that I use to make this recipe for your convenience.
-If you purchase the equipment, I'll receive a small commission.
+For your convenience, I have included links to Amazon for equipment that I use to make this recipe.
+“As an Amazon Associate, I earn from qualifying purchases.”
+If you purchase the equipment, I'll receive a small commission at no extra cost to you.
 For more information, please read my policy.

 More Salads

-• Simple and Healthy Greek-Style Pasta Salad without Black Olives
+Simple and Healthy Greek-Style Pasta Salad without Black Olives

-• Easy Sweet Corn and Tomato Salad with Feta and Basil
+Easy Sweet Corn and Tomato Salad with Feta and Basil

 • Easy Kale and Quinoa Salad with Lemon Dressing